 This concentration is an individually-designed option for students who wish to create a program of study by combining selected courses from a range of possibilities within IAS and, potentially, from other undergraduate programs at UW Tacoma.
-Students are required to identify a central organizing theme for their concentration and design it under the guidance and supervision of an IAS faculty member, an IAS advisor and the concentration coordinator, Dr. Emily Ignacio.
-A 5-credit thesis is required at the end of the senior year.
+Students are required to identify a central organizing theme for their concentration and design it under the guidance and supervision of an IAS faculty member, IAS advisor and the concentration coordinator.
+A five-credit thesis is required at the end of the senior year.

 - a brief descriptive title